paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 **(i) Report to Congress** Not later than 36 months after the first grant is awarded under this section, the Comptroller General shall report to the authorizing committees recommendations—

 (1) for changes to this chapter and part C of subchapter I of chapter 34 of title 42 and related Acts, such as the Carl D. Perkins Career and Technical Education Act of 2006 [[20 U.S.C.
-2301](./chapter-044-career-and-technical-education.md#section-2301) et seq.] and the Workforce Investment Act of 1998 (including titles I and II [[29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.; [20 U.S.C.
-9201](./chapter-073-adult-education-and-literacy.md#section-9201) et seq.]), to help create and sustain business and industry workforce partnerships at institutions of higher education; and
+2301](./chapter-044-career-and-technical-education.md#section-2301) et seq.] and the Workforce Innovation and Opportunity Act (including titles I and II [[29 U.S.C.
+3111](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3111&num=0&edition=prelim) et seq., 3271 et seq.]), to help create and sustain business and industry workforce partnerships at institutions of higher education; and

 (2) for other changes to this chapter and part C of subchapter I of chapter 34 of title 42 and related Acts to otherwise strengthen the links between business and industry workforce needs, workforce development programs, and other degree credit offerings at institutions of higher education.